How to Challenge a Will If You’re Disinherited

 Even though you may have been disinherited, you could have a legal claim that supersedes the will under state law if you are a surviving spouse, minor child, or were simply not mentioned in the will.

-If you are the surviving spouse, then you are still entitled to 1/3 to 1/2 of your spouse’s estate because of property-sharing laws.
+If you are the surviving spouse, then you are still entitled to one-third to a half of your spouse’s estate because of property-sharing laws.

 Some states have laws that prevent the family home from being left to someone other than a surviving spouse or minor child if they exist.
 In that case, the claim of a surviving spouse or minor child would supersede a will that leaves the family home to someone else.